 Healthcom 0.5ML Vials Clear Glass Bottles Mini Tiny Jars Bottles With Corks

-To create these amazing and fun necklaces, you will need to grab some tiny vials that have a ring for a chain.
+To create these amazing and fun element jars, you will need to grab some tiny vials that have a ring for a chain.
 I love these with the cork stop because they are totally adorable and work perfectly for this project as well as other fun necklace ideas.
-Grab a set because once you make one element, you will get addicted to making them all!
-Here are the kind that I buy locally to make my Element Jar Necklaces.

 To do this Element Jar project, you will need the following supplies: